-Next we obtain an set of sufficient conditions for any given sequence of Schottky groups to contain a subsequence of classical Schottky groups in the unit ball hyperbolic space.
+Next we obtain a set of sufficient conditions for any given sequence of Schottky groups to contain a subsequence of classical Schottky groups in the unit ball in hyperbolic space.
 These conditions are stated in the upper-half space hyperbolic model.
-The idea is that in the unit ball model of hyperbolic space if the radius of isometric circles of the generators decreases sufficiently faster than the reduction of the gaps between any of the fixed points of the generators then it will eventually becomes classical generators.
-This is done by first transform the generators, with one of the generator (in the proof we take this generator to be the one of shortest translation length) put into vertically passing through the origin with fixed points north and south poles, and then these generators are projected into upper-half space.
+The idea is that, if the radius of isometric circles of a sequence of generators, decreases sufficiently faster than the reduction of the gaps between any of the fixed points of the sequence of generators, then this sequence of generators will eventually become classical generators.
+We do this first by transforming the generators with the condition that the generator with the shortest translation length is transformed into vertical position passing through the origin with fixed points at north and south poles.
+And then these generators are projected into upper-half space.